-Chipmunks will chew and dig so it's important that their housing is regularly checked for any damage or hazards that may cause injury to them or allow them to escape.
-Always repair as necessary.
+Chipmunks enjoy chewing and digging, so it's important to check their housing regularly for any damage or hazards that may hurt them or allow them to escape.
+Repair their housing when necessary.

 Keeping your chipmunks warm outside

-- Clean you chipmunk¿s enclosure weekly, or more if it becomes dirty.
+Clean your chipmunks' enclosure weekly, or more if it becomes dirty.

-- Chipmunks tend to use one area of their environment as a toilet which you should keep an extra eye on as it may require cleaning more often.
+- The toilet area will need cleaning more often - chipmunks tend to use one area as a toilet, which you should keep an extra eye on, as it may require cleaning more often.

 - Deep-clean the enclosure quarterly using a pet-safe disinfectant, following all manufacturer's instructions.
-After completing a clean, ensure that you rinse the area thoroughly with clean water and make certain that it's fully dry before placing chipmunks back into their enclosure.
+After completing a clean, rinse the area thoroughly with clean water and be sure it's fully dry before putting your chipmunks back into their enclosure.

-- To help reduce the stress associated with cleaning, it's a good idea to put some used, but unsoiled nesting and bedding material back into the enclosure after cleaning it.
+- Keep some used bedding - to help reduce the stress associated with cleaning, it's a good idea to put some used but unsoiled nesting and bedding material back into the enclosure after cleaning it.

 Follow the links below for more tips on caring for your chipmunks.